Home » WOU CiP Home

-To be considered for a WOU CiP internship, you must complete all three steps of the application process.
+To be considered for a WOU CiP internship, students must complete all three steps of the application process.

 Prep sessions provide an overview of the WOU CiP application process, best practices for resume and cover letter writing, and interview techniques to better prepare you for your application materials and interview.

 2. APPLICATION SUBMISSION: Complete the WOU CiP online application, which includes a resume and cover letter submission.